JANUARY

 World Environment Day (A/RES/2994 (XXVII)

 World Environment Day is held on June 5th of each year to promote the importance of protecting the planet.
-Every year, the United Nations focuses on a set theme, inviting speakers and holding hearings related to how to solve various environmental problems, such as protecting endangered species or addressing climate change.
+The United Nations focuses on a set theme (such as eliminating plastics) and hosts speakers and hearings related to solving various environmental problems, such as protecting endangered species or addressing climate change.

 World Oceans Day (A/RES/63/111)

-The United Nations observes World Oceans Day on June 8th every year to encourage people around the world to work to promote cleaner oceans.
-Various events take place worldwide in honor of the event, which focuses on ways to combat industrial and consumer pollution to protect ocean waters and the species that live in them.
+The United Nations observes World Oceans Day on June 8th every year.
+It’s an opportunity to encourage people around the world to promote cleaner oceans.
+Various events take place worldwide in honor of the day, which focuses on ways to combat industrial and consumer pollution to protect ocean waters and the species that live in them.

 World Day Against Child Labour

-Although much of the world has made child labour illegal, children in some countries are still forced to work like slaves.
+Although much of the world has made child labour illegal, forced child labor is still a problem in many countries.
 Since 2002, the United Nations has committed June 12th of every year to fighting this problem and putting an end to it for good as a part of World Day Against Child Labour.

 International Albinism Awareness Day (A/RES/69/170)